SpyrosThan/Lumpy_Disease_Classification_Tensorflow/README.md

 ## 🧠 Overview

-This project presents an image classification model for detecting **Lumpy Skin Disease (LSD)** in cows using a Convolutional Neural Network (CNN) built with TensorFlow.
+This project presents an image classification model for detecting **Lumpy Skin Disease ** in cows using a Convolutional Neural Network (CNN) built with TensorFlow.

 The model classifies cow skin images into two categories: